 2017‐2018 AAGEN SES DEVELOPMENT PROGRAM FACT SHEET

 The Asian American Government Executives Network (AAGEN) has been sponsoring the SES Development Program with participation by the White House Initiative on Asian American and Pacific Islanders (WHIAAPI), the Office of Personnel Management (OPM), and the Equal Employment Opportunity Commission (EEOC).

 All eligible individuals are encouraged to apply.
-The program is open to government or non-government executive professionals (GS‐15 equivalent level or higher) with at least one year of supervisory experience.
+The program is open to government or non-government executive professionals (GS‐14 equivalent level or higher) with at least one year (GS-15) or five years (GS-14) of supervisory experience.
 Current federal government employees and professionals from outside the federal government may apply.

 The program will be offered at no tuition to the selected candidates and their respective organizations, although the selected candidates are expected to commit time to the program.
 Selected candidate must be a regular member of AAGEN at program selection and for the duration of the program period.
 Successful candidates must obtain permission from their organization to participate and an agreement from their organization to cover any time spent on the program and travel‐related costs.
 The training will be conducted in the Washington, DC metro area and the one‐on‐one mentoring session with an SES mentor will be scheduled by the candidate and their assigned mentor.